NHS vs private maternity care: what are your options?

 Around 5% of women in our survey decided to pay for a private room in an NHS hospital when they gave birth.
 The majority told us this was because they wanted more privacy after giving birth.

 Hiring a doula

-Your doula can work with you during your pregnancy, be with you as a birth partner when you give birth, or provide support in the early days at home with your baby – all depending on what support you feel you need.
+Your doula can work with you during your pregnancy, be with you as a birth partner or advocate when you give birth, or provide support in the early days at home with your baby.
+What they offer can be tailored to the support you feel you need.